Call for essay submission

 We are glad to announce a call for the 2022 Polisemie Essay Prize, which aims to promote excellent academic research on hyper-contemporary poetry in every language and from scholars at any stage of their career.
 Polisemie is an open access, peer reviewed journal published by University of Warwick Press with the objective of disentangling the complexity of the most recent practices of poetic writing.

-All articles which have been submitted through submission platform between the 1st of January and the 1st of October 2022 and have been accepted for publication on the journal will be considered for the competition.
+All articles which have been submitted through the submission platform between the 1st of January and the 1st of October 2022 and have been accepted for publication on the journal will be considered for the competition.
 Articles can be written in English or Italian and will focus on 21st century poetry in any language.
 Essays on non-Italian poetry are very welcome.

 The awarded article will receive a special mention, as well as a 500 € prize.